Bicycle Accident Lawyers in Los Angeles

 California law also only gives you a limited amount of time to bring a lawsuit:

 - If you must sue the government, you typically get only six months from the date of your accident.

 - If you must sue a private citizen, you usually get only two years from the date of the accident.

-Millions in Recovery for Our Vehicle Accident Clients
+Millions in Recovery for Catastrophic Bicycle Injuries

 In addition to our reputation in California and across the United States, our history of results for our clients speaks for itself.
 We represent clients who suffer millions of dollars in losses after catastrophic injuries, and we regularly and successfully obtain the settlements and verdicts they truly deserve to compensate them for their enormous losses.

 For assistance with a bicycle accident claim in Southern California or nationwide, call (866) 634-4525 or contact us online.

 Their Story & Get The Compensation They Deserve

 We've Recovered Billions of Dollars & Handled a Wide